MichaelCurrin/code-cookbook/recipes/other/regex/markdown-to-yaml.md

 # Markdown to YAML

-Specifically dealing with links, here I convert links from Markdown to YAML, so that it can be stored as data in my [Dev Resources](https://michaelcurrin.github.io/dev-resources/) site.
+Specifically dealing with links, here I convert links from Markdown to YAML, so that te value can be stored as data in my [Dev Resources](https://michaelcurrin.github.io/dev-resources/) site.

 {% raw %}